BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Conclusion

 \section{Conclusion}

-To conclude, we contribute BEAT, a beat-granular tokenization for symbolic music that unifies advantages previously considered incompatible.
-While retaining compactness unique to event-based representations, BEAT explicitly models the temporal regularity inherent to grid-based piano-rolls, thereby preserving important musical priors such as pitch- and time-shift invariance.
-BEAT enables versatile control in music generation by unifying multiple tasks within a single autoregressive framework, including prompt-based continuation and real-time accompaniment generation.
-Extensive experiments demonstrate that BEAT produces coherent musical content with plausible long-term structure and enhanced musical quality.
+To conclude, we contribute BEAT, a beat-granular tokenization for symbolic music.
+While retaining the compactness typically associated with event-based representations, BEAT explicitly models the temporal regularity inherent to grid-based piano-rolls, thereby preserving important musical priors such as pitch- and time-shift invariance.
+Owing to its uniform temporal structure, BEAT naturally supports real-time accompaniment generation, a capability that remains difficult to achieve with existing symbolic tokenizations.
+The subjective evaluation and the repetition--diversity analysis demonstrate that BEAT produces coherent musical content with plausible long-term structure and enhanced musical quality.
 We hope that BEAT's principled design will bring new perspectives to future advances in symbolic music generation and understanding.